lnurl/luds/spec.md

 **Wallet to service interaction flow:**

 1. User scans a LNURL QR code or accesses an `lightning:LNURL..` link with `LN WALLET` and `LN WALLET` decodes LNURL.
-2. `LN WALLET` makes an HTTPS GET request to `LN SERVICE` using the decoded LNURL.
+2. `LN WALLET` makes a GET request to `LN SERVICE` using the decoded LNURL.
 3. `LN WALLET` gets Json response from `LN SERVICE` of form:

 	```